chriswales95/SET08103-Assessment/use-cases/use-case-2.md

 ### Primary Actor

-HR Advisor.
+employee

 ### Trigger

-A request for finance information is sent to HR.
+A request for information is sent to database.

 ## MAIN SUCCESS SCENARIO

 1. Information for countries, ordered by population, ascending, is requested from a continent.
-2. HR advisor creates a report ordering all countries by population in a continent.
+2. Database creates a report ordering all countries by population in a continent.
-3. HR advisor provides report requested.
+3. Employee provides report requested.

 ## EXTENSIONS